What is Bipolar Disorder?

 “Bipolar disorder is treatable, and recovery is possible.”

 Although a specific genetic link to bipolar disorder has not been pinpointed, research shows that bipolar disorder tends to run in families.

 People may inherit a tendency to develop the illness, which can then be triggered by environmental factors such as distressing life events.
-Brain development, structure and chemicals called neurotransmitters, which act as messengers between nerve cells, are also thought to play a role in the development of bipolar disorder.
+Brain development, structure, and chemicals called neurotransmitters, which act as messengers between nerve cells, are also thought to play a role in the development of the bipolar disorder.

 What are the Symptoms of Bipolar Disorder?